-Water enters the tank through a dip tube connected to the waterline.
-As water is replenished, the water heats in one of two ways:
+Water enters the tank through a dip tube connected to your home’s main water line.
+As water is cycled in, it’s heated in one of two ways:

 - For gas hot water tanks, a gas burner turns on at the bottom of the tank.
 This burner warms up the bottom of the tank, heating the water.
-The exhaust the flame emits runs through a chimney in the center of the tank that leads out of your house’s ventilation system.
+The flame’s exhaust runs through a chimney in the center of the tank that leads out of your house’s ventilation system.
 A water-out pipe then transfers the water around your home.

-- Electric water heaters operate very much the same way as a gas water tank.
-However, instead of using a gas-powered flame, these tanks use electric elements at the bottom to heat the water.
+- Electric hot water tanks operate much the same as gas water tanks.
+But instead of using a gas-powered flame, these tanks use electric elements to heat water from the bottom up.

-There are advantages and disadvantages to each one, but for more of an in-depth look at both, check out our complete guide to basic hot water maintenance.
+For a more in-depth look at each type of hot water tank, check out our complete guide to basic hot water maintenance.

 When water is heated and stored, you’ll rarely see a problem with your water tank unless it needs maintenance.

-However, water tanks can run out of hot water, especially if your family has showers one after the other or if you’re running 2 or more water-demanding appliances in your home at the same time.
-Tankless water heaters don’t have this issue.
+However, water tanks can run out of hot water.
+Especially if your family has showers one after the other, or if you’re running 2 or more water-demanding appliances at the same time.

-Tankless water heaters are growing more in popularity with new homeowners looking for alternative ways to heat water in their homes efficiently.
-They require far less room to operate, often being mounted right on the wall either in your home or outside.
+Tankless water heaters are growing in popularity, with new homeowners looking for alternative ways to heat water efficiently.
+They require far less room to operate, often mounted on a wall in or outside your home.

-This heater is perfect if you live in a large home with people always needing hot water or for people living in smaller homes with no space for the larger tanks.
+This heater is perfect if you live in a large home with lots of people or for people living in smaller homes with no space for large tank water heaters.

 However, this is only the upfront cost.
-Tankless water heaters run more efficiently than their tank counterpart and if the tank ever breaks down, they are cheaper to replace and far less labour-intensive compared to water tanks.
-You will need to make the decision yourself if the upfront costs are worth the savings you will make down the road.
+Tankless water heaters run more efficiently than their tank counterparts.
+And if the appliance breaks down, it’s less labour-intensive to repair a tankless water heater.

-Tankless water heaters can produce hot water at demand, no matter how much you’ve already used it.
+Tankless water heaters can produce hot water on demand, no matter how much you’ve already used.
 On top of this, tankless heaters are more efficient at producing hot water, which can save you money!

-Tankless water heaters are also known for lasting for a long time (up to 20 years!) before needing severe repair or replacement.
+Tankless water heaters are also known for lasting for a long time (up to 20 years!) before needing major repairs or replacement.